 Walked to Fishermans Wharf.

-Tip: Make sure you take advantage of some of the endless little pots of Clam Chowder restaurants give away.
+Tip: Make sure you take advantage of some of the endless little pots of Clam Chowder restaurants give away along the pier.

 Took the boardwalk to Cannery Row for Starbucks Coffee ($8).

 Drove to Wholefoods Supermarket at Del Monte Center for provisions ($8).

 2 night stay at Pelican Inn Monterey priced at $110

 Review: Comfortable Bed, Nice and Clean, Coffee in Reception, Free Parking, Free Good Wifi, Good location for Highway 1 and downtown (1 mile from Fishermans Wharf and 500 metres from Wholefoods Supermarket

 1st stop Carmel by the Sea (beautiful beach with views of Pebble Beach Golf Resort and the village centre is lined with boutique shops and cafes).